 - Identify representations of plane geometric figures, regardless of their position and orientation in space

 Patterns, Functions, and Algebra

-- Extend, describe, and create visual, rhythmic, numeric, and concrete patterns
+- Extend, describe, and create visual, rhythmic, numeric, and movement patterns

-- Use the symbols +,-, and =
+- Identify and use the symbols +,-, and =

 - Describe the life needs of plants and animals